Skiing (Intellivision video game): Legacy

 After Mattel Electronics shut down in 1984, INTV Corporation obtained the assets to the Intellivision system and continued producing games for the console.
 In 1988, INTV released an enhanced version of the original Skiing game called Mountain Madness: Super Pro Skiing.
 It increased the number of available courses from one downhill and one slalom to 32 courses, each playable as a downhill course, a slalom course or with no gates at all.
 Options were also added to allow the computer to randomly generate a course (to simulate helicopter skiing) or for players to design courses of their own, although no provisions were included for players to save their designs.

 While the basic gameplay remains the same between the two titles, including support for up to six players and three heats of racing, Mountain Madness made additional changes.
-Players are able to preview the desired course prior to selecting it.
+Players are able to preview the desired course before selecting it.
 Each player can choose their own steepness level, instead of a single setting being used for all players.
 More surface features were added to the original's trees and moguls, such as ice, powder and bare patches of ground.
 Also, the penalty for missing a gate was decreased from five seconds to two seconds.

-Mountain Madness: Super Pro Skiing appears alongside the original Skiing on the Intellivision Lives collection, and the Mountain Madness version was one of the launch titles for Microsoft's Game Room service on its Xbox 360 console and on Games for Windows Live.
+Mountain Madness: Super Pro Skiing appears alongside the original Skiing on the Intellivision Lives! collection, and the Mountain Madness version was one of the launch titles for Microsoft's Game Room service on its Xbox 360 console and on Games for Windows Live.

-An updated version of Skiing of the same name has been announced for release on the Intellivision Amico video game console.
-It is one of the six games that will be included with the console.
+An updated version of Skiing of the same name was originally announced for release on the abandoned Intellivision Amico video game console.
+It was one of the six games that would have been included with the console.